victor-neutzling/projeto-final-pb/README.md

 # ProjetoFinalPb

-This project is being made as a conclusion to my Angular internship. it serves as a way to expand and test my knowledge of the Angular framework and several other areas of front-end development, such as:
+This project is being built as a conclusion to an internship that focuses on the Angular framework. its purpose is to serve as a way to expand and test my knowledge of the Angular framework and several other areas of front-end development, such as:

   - Storybook;
   - Docker;